ivre/ivre/doc/DOCKER.md

 The DB and Web servers should now be running, with the TCP port 80 of your host redirected to the `ivreweb` container.

-To get a shell with the CLI tools and Python API, first start the
+To get a shell with the CLI tools and Python API, attach to the `ivreclient` container:
-container:

-    $ vagrant up --provider=docker ivreclient

-The reason why `--provider=docker` is necessary is unclear to me, so if you have an idea, please tell me.
-Then attach the running
-container:

     $ docker attach ivreclient
     ivre@fd983ba5e6fd:~$

-You can detach the process (without stopping it) by using `C-p C-q` and attach it again latter with the same `docker attach ivreclient` command.
+You can detach from the container (without stopping it) by using `C-p C-q` and attach to it again later with the same `docker attach ivreclient` command.

 To initialize the database and start playing with IVRE, you need to enter some commands described in the